1 Introduction to the University

 The vice president for finance and administration (VPFA) is the chief financial officer of the institution.
 Additionally the VPFA supports the university's mission through the various departments comprising this division.
 Information on the division can be found at www.tarleton.edu/fadm

-The vice president for student life (VPSL) is responsible for the planning, administration, and coordination of services and programs that make students' experiences at Tarleton more fulfilling personally, socially, and academically.
-The Division of Student Life strives to create an outstanding campus environment for learning and development by serving students' interests in every aspect of university life.
+The Vice President for Student Affairs (VPSA) is responsible for the planning, administration, and coordination of services and programs that make students' experiences at Tarleton more fulfilling personally, socially, and academically.
+The Division of Student Affairs strives to create an outstanding campus environment for learning and development by serving students' interests in every aspect of university life.
 The offices and programs under the administration of the VPSL can be found at www.tarleton.edu/studentlife

 The vice president for advancement and external relations (VPAER) has overall administrative responsibility for the university's public information, fund raising, and alumni relations programs.
 This position develops support for university endowments, scholarships, unrestricted funds, and other projects.
 The Division of Advancement and External Relations works closely with the Tarleton Alumni Association and the Tarleton State University Foundation, Inc., and assists the president in external fundraising.
 Information about the Division of Advancement and External Relations is available at www.tarleton.edu/ia